eljojo/faircamp-fork/src/manual/reference/06 Theme.md

 ## Disabling waveforms altogether

-This will render all waveforms simply as flat lines.
+This will not display waveforms on the release page, resulting in a more compact layout.

 ```eno
 # theme